benfarahmand/dog-detector/README.md

 Using a CUDA graphics card for the image analysis.
 You could possibly get away with using a CPU, but it'll slow and the dog may get away before you snap a picture.

 Feel free to use this code.

+Credits:
+- The python script was heavily inspired by https://github.com/akash-agni/Real-Time-Object-Detection